-Criminal justice as a discipline is concerned with the broad areas of law enforcement, courts and corrections, as well as criminological and legal theories which inform practice in these areas.
-The work of criminal justice practitioners may include police patrol, criminal investigations, supervising juveniles on probation, counseling and correctional work in institutions, group homes, or halfway houses, and other rewarding careers.
-Within these and other career fields, criminal justice practitioners enjoy exciting professional challenges and opportunities for serving society and helping people.
+Criminal justice as a discipline is concerned with the broad areas of law enforcement, courts, law, and corrections, as well as criminological and legal theories which inform practice in these areas.
+The work of criminal justice practitioners include police patrol, criminal investigations, supervising juveniles on probation, practicing law, counseling and correctional work in institutions, group homes, or halfway houses.
+Criminal justice practitioners enjoy exciting professional challenges and opportunities for serving society and helping people.

 Faculty and Facilities

-The criminal justice program is administered by the Department of Criminal Justice.
-Faculty in the program provide teaching, research and practical expertise related to many issues in criminal justice.
+The criminal justice program is administered by faculty within the Department of Criminal Justice.
+Faculty provide teaching, research, and practical expertise related to many issues in criminal justice.
 The Fargo-Moorhead community provides a rich source of criminal justice education through a wide variety of criminal justice agencies that work with student interns.
 The department is located in Putnam Hall 102.

 Students graduating from this program have experienced much success in pursuing their career goals.
-Our alumni work in law enforcement, courts, correctional agencies, probation and parole departments and do so at the local, state and federal level.
-These jobs typically come with good salaries and benefits, although they vary from agency to agency.
-Types of agencies that have employed our graduates include police departments, sheriff's departments, planning agencies, group homes, juvenile courts, family courts, probation and parole departments, juvenile and adult correctional institutions, halfway houses, and many federal agencies (e.g. U.S Marshals Service, Secret Service, and federal probation).
+Our alumni work in law enforcement, court system, law firms, correctional agencies, probation and parole departments and do so at the local, state and federal levels.
+These jobs typically come with good salaries and benefits, although this varies from agency to agency.
+Types of agencies that have employed our graduates include police departments, sheriff's departments, public policy and planning agencies, group homes, juvenile courts, family courts, probation and parole departments, juvenile and adult correctional institutions, halfway houses, and many federal agencies (e.g. U.S Marshals Service, Secret Service, and federal probation).

 The criminal justice curriculum is an interdisciplinary program drawing on the social sciences, behavioral sciences, humanities, and the law.
 Course requirements are based on the idea that our students should work through a curriculum that equips them with broad knowledge of the criminal justice system and criminological theory, and prepares them for a wide range of duties and professional responsibilities.
 The department also offers a minor in criminal justice and partners with the Department of Accounting and Information Systems on a fraud investigation minor.

-Many students elect to complete an internship.
+Many students elect to complete internships.
 This is usually done during their junior or senior year.
 Internship opportunities exist in many agencies in North Dakota and Minnesota and can be done at any time during the calendar year.
-By completing an internship, the student is able to combine the theoretical and applied aspects of professional preparation.
+By completing an internship, students are able to combine the theoretical and applied aspects of professional preparation.
 Internship experience is an important element of successful job placement.

 Criminal Justice Club